qisphotos/qisphotos.github.io/README.md

 # Updating #
 When you are happy with your code, please don't forget to commit it to your local repo and then push your local repo up to github.
-Github pages will then automatically rebuild the site (it usually takes about 2 minutes)
+Github pages will then automatically rebuild the site (it usually takes about 2 minutes).